beabee-communityrm/monorepo/README.md

 yarn install
 ```

-Add a first Yarn script to hte root of the monorepo to build all packages:
+Add a first Yarn script to the root of the monorepo to build all packages:

 ```json
 {